 * Estimated costs are subject to change. * Future dates are preliminary and subject to change

 In 2009, the N.C.
 Department of Transportation began researching the feasibility of upgrading I-95.
 The study was completed in 2016.

 The I-95 study, coupled with a $22.5 million federal grant (awarded to NCDOT in the fall of 2019), allowed the N.C.
 Board of Transportation to accelerate the timeline to widen and modernize a 27-mile section of the interstate between I-74 (Exit 13) in Robeson County and I-95 Business/U.S. 301 (Exit 40) in Cumberland County.
-NCDOT held open houses in 2019 to review preliminary plans for a portion of this corridor (Exit 22 to Exit 40), and another public meeting will be held in Fall 2020 to review preliminary plans for the section between Exit 13 and Exit 22 in Lumberton.
+NCDOT held open houses in 2019 to review preliminary plans for a portion of this corridor (Exit 22 to Exit 40), and another public meeting will be held virtually on September 29, 2020 to review preliminary plans for the section between Exit 13 and Exit 22 in Lumberton.